Patterns for building console games in C

 Designing the terminal

-I'm the kind of player that gets quickly bored when the game doesn't look attractive.
-It was very challenging to make it sexy, as it is a terminal game.
+I'm the kind of player who quickly gets bored when a game doesn't look attractive.
+It was challenging to make it look good, since it is a terminal game.

-However, it is possible to add some foreground and background colors.
-As this game is built for Windows only, I wrote a little function to change the color of the output:
+However, it is possible to add foreground and background colors.
+Since this game is built for Windows only, I wrote a little function to change the color of the output:

 void setColor(const int color) {